Gaoyuan-Li/BENG183_HW3_2023Fall/README.md

 conda install -c bioconda subread
 ```

-We do not specify any version here to let conda select the compatible version.
+In the commands above, we're not specifying any version, allowing Conda to select versions that are compatible with each other.

-If you encounter any problem with the default settings, we recommend use the [environment.yml](https://github.com/Gaoyuan-Li/BENG183_HW3_2023Fall/blob/main/environment.yml) (tested in ubuntu 22.04) in the repository to install the environment.
+If you encounter any issues with the default installation commands, we provide an alternative approach.
+A tested [environment.yml](https://github.com/Gaoyuan-Li/BENG183_HW3_2023Fall/blob/main/environment.yml) file is available in the repository, which has been confirmed to work on Ubuntu 22.04:

 ```bash
 conda env create -f environment.yml
 ```

-Please change the prefix to your own path.
+Note: Ensure the `prefix` in the `environment.yml` file points to the appropriate path on your system.
+Adjust it as necessary.

+By following the steps above, you'll have a dedicated environment set up with all the tools required for the RNA-seq analysis pipeline.
+This ensures that the analysis is both reproducible and insulated from other software on your system

-### 1.2 Sequencing files
+### 1.2  Downloading and Preparing the Sequencing Data

+#### 1.2.1 Options for Downloading the Data

+- **From Google Drive**:

-Please download the sequencing files from the following link: https://drive.google.com/file/d/12qNoEYrJk6xbInxLHX3jOZXimvWLVSB6/view?usp=sharing
+  You can download the sequencing files directly from this [Google Drive link](https://drive.google.com/file/d/12qNoEYrJk6xbInxLHX3jOZXimvWLVSB6/view?usp=sharing).

+- **From GitHub**:

-Or download  from this github repository [data_chrX ](https://github.com/Gaoyuan-Li/BENG183_HW3_2023Fall/tree/main/data_chrX)(Note: each file was compressed due to the 100MB limitation in github repository.
-Please download each of the .gz files and put them in the same folder named data_chrX)
+  Alternatively, the data is available in this [GitHub repository under `data_chrX`](https://github.com/Gaoyuan-Li/BENG183_HW3_2023Fall/tree/main/data_chrX).
+Note that due to GitHub's 100MB file size limit, each file has been compressed.
+Download each `.gz` file and gather them in a folder named `data_chrX`.

-In bioinformatics and RNA-seq analyses, raw data files can be quite large.
-To save space and facilitate faster transfers, these files are often compressed.
-The `.gz` extension indicates a file compressed using the gzip (GNU zip) compression algorithm.
-Before processing these files, you may need to unzip them.
+#### 1.2.2 Preparing the Data

+Given the size of RNA-seq files, they are often compressed using the gzip, resulting in a `.gz` extension.
+Before processing, it's essential to decompress these files.

-To unzip a gzip-compressed file, you can use the `gzip` command with the `-d` option, for example:
+To decompress a gzip-compressed file, you can use the `gzip` command with the `-d` option, for example:

 ```
 gzip -d ERR188044_chrX_1.fastq.gz
 ```

+After running this command, you'll have the decompressed file ready for further processing in the RNA-seq pipeline.

+Once the files are downloaded and decompressed, you can proceed with quality checks, trimming, alignment, and other steps in the RNA-seq analysis workflow.

 ## 2. Quality Control with FastQC